feilipu/NASCOM_BASIC_4.7/README.md

 Transmit buffer is 15 bytes, for commonality with rc2014.
 Transmit function busy waits when buffer is full.
 No Tx characters lost.

+An jump to RAM at 0xF800 is provided to ease exit to ASM programs, as rc2014 above.

 ## 32k Basic (Monitor)